 The best cancer clinic I’ve ever been to……Europe travels part 3

-It’s Paracelsus al Ronc in the gorgeous Southern Swiss Alps.
+It’s the Swiss Mountain Clinic (formerly Paracelsus al Ronc) in the gorgeous Southern Swiss Alps.
 My favorite holistic clinic (specializing in cancer but also treating for heavy metals, Lyme’s and so many other things), in 18 months of traveling the world and studying at many clinics on several continents.

 I was astonished, by the quality diagnostics, compassionate, amazing doctor (Petra Wiechel, M.D.), the broad range of excellent treatments (IV chelation, hyperthermia, colonics, far too many to name here), and the relative affordability.

 What a find.
 It wasn’t covered in the sources I read on holistic treatment.
 Just a mention in one of them, so it’s kind of a miracle I ended up going there.
-You can’t find Paracelsus al Ronc easily on the internet.
 It might be the best-kept secret in holistic medical (and cancer) treatment on the planet.
 They used to work under the other Paracelsus Clinic in Lustmuhle in the north, and until they became independent, they were required to charge Americans double!

 Literally half the cost of many other places I’ve been, even in Mexico where accommodations are 2-star and very hospital-like, and/or famous clinics where you stay off-site and fend for yourself with food in a hotel room.
 Less than half the cost of the northern Switzerland Paracelsus (where I also studied), where accommodation and food are not included and a tiny hotel room is $200/night.

-The food at Paracelsus al Ronc is a pure Coy Diet buffet.
+The food at the Swiss Mountain Clinic is a pure Coy Diet buffet.
 I highly approve of this diet, which is unknown in the U.S.—developed by a PhD cancer researcher.
-At Paracelsus al Ronc they have gourmet chefs making the food taste far better than other clinics who go to the trouble of serving a no-sugar, gluten-free, dairy-free, alkaline, high-raw diet.
+At the Swiss Mountain Clinic they have gourmet chefs making the food taste far better than other clinics who go to the trouble of serving a no-sugar, gluten-free, dairy-free, alkaline, high-raw diet.
 They also serve the Budwig protocol of blended quark and flax oil (described on this blog a few weeks ago, which I’ve incorporated into my own diet).